 If the run.baselineId property is present but the baselineState property is absent, the baselineState property SHALL be considered to have the value "new".

 NOTE: The purpose of the baselineState property is to allow (for example) a measurement of how many new results were introduced in the run, and how many previously existing results no longer appear.
 To assign a value to baselineState, a tool needs a way to determine whether a result is “the same”, in some sense, as a result that appeared in the baseline.
 Appendix B discusses how a result management system can assign a “fingerprint” to each result.
+See also the description of the fingerprints property (§3.19.11) and the partialFingerprints property (§3.19.12).

-An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are the same; two results with the same fingerprint are considered the same.
+An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are logically the same; two results with the same fingerprint are considered logically the same.

 attachments property